isontheline/pro.webssh.net/src/docs/blog/2020/07-july.md

 # July
-After 2 years and 6 months of inactivity (January 2018) about WebSSH, we are back!
+After 2 years and 6 months of inactivity (January 2018) about WebSSH, I'm back!

 There is a lot of problems to fix : New key formats to support, new Apple OS to support, a lot of crashes and UI bugs...